Rebekah Mercer: Cambridge Analytica

 Cambridge Analytica was a privately held data mining and data analysis company with financial backing from the Mercers.
 The Mercers invested in the company after Mitt Romney lost the 2012 presidential election.
 On May 1, 2018, Cambridge Analytica and its parent company filed for insolvency proceedings and closed operations.

 Alexander Tayler, a former director for Cambridge Analytica, was appointed director of Emerdata on March 28, 2018.
 Rebekah Mercer, Jennifer Mercer, Alexander Nix and Johnson Chun Shun Ko who has links to Erik Prince are in leadership positions at Emerdata.

 RAM Veterans Foundation

 In May 2022, Mercer was credited with creating the RAM Veterans Foundation, named in honor of Robert Alexander Mercer who died in France during World War II.
-RAM Veterans Foundation is an organization that reviews and recommends veterans charities to donors at CharitiesForVets.com.
+RAM Veterans Foundation is an organization that reviews and recommends veterans charities to donors at CharitiesForVets.org.

 Parler

-In 2018, Mercer co-founded, and funded, the social media website Parler with John Matze and Jared Thomson.
+In 2018, Mercer co-founded, and funded, the social media website Parler with John Matze Jr. and Jared Thomson.
 Mercer described herself in a Parler post as having "started Parler" with Matze.

 The Parler board, allegedly controlled by Mercer, fired Parler CEO John Matze on January 29, 2021.

 As of early February 2021, Mercer holds the majority shares and, The Washington Post reported "increasingly pulls the strings" at Parler, controlling two-thirds of its board, and appointing other directors.

 American Museum of Natural History

+Tax records indicate that the Mercer family donated millions of dollars to organizations that reject the scientific consensus regarding climate change.

 The Mercer family has contributed $4 million to the American Museum of Natural History, and Rebekah Mercer sat on the museum board of directors from 2013 to 2019.

+In 2016, over 250 scientists penned an open letter calling for the museum to "end ties to anti-science propagandists and funders of climate science misinformation, and to have Rebekah Mercer leave the American Museum of Natural History Board of Trustees."

 In January 2018, a protest by the group Revolting Lesbians called for Mercer's removal from the board.
 The protest followed the release of a letter from over 200 academics and scientists calling for the board to "end ties to anti-science propagandists and funders of climate science misinformation."

-Tax records indicate that the Mercer family donated millions of dollars to organizations that reject the scientific consensus regarding climate change.
-In March 2018 a group called the "Clean Money Project" mounted a spoof campaign aimed at highlighting Mercer's positions on climate change and pressuring the museum to sever ties with her.
-In 2016, over 250 scientists penned an open letter calling for the museum to "end ties to anti-science propagandists and funders of climate science misinformation, and to have Rebekah Mercer leave the American Museum of Natural History Board of Trustees."
+In March 2018, a group called the "Clean Money Project" mounted a spoof campaign aimed at highlighting Mercer's positions on climate change and pressuring the museum to sever ties with her.

-By the end of 2019 Mercer was no longer on the board.
+By the end of 2019, Mercer was no longer on the board.

+Rockbridge Network and 1789 Capital

+Mercer is a donor to the Rockbridge Network, a conservative political advocacy group.
+In 2022, Mercer co-founded 1789 Capital alongside fellow Rockbridge Network associates Omeed Malik and Chris Buskirk.